gabrielmendes98/dev-connect/README.md

 ## TODO

 - Add notification pattern for errors to avoid throwing errors one by one
-- Add pre-commit hook
-- Refactor architecture drawing to add new presentation layer and reflect domain changes
 - Improve Dependency Injection and remove it from app.ts
 - Add more tests
 - Improve error handling on usecases